Seymour-Lee/leetcode-solutions/notes/bq.md

 Mistake Example:

 The biggest mistake I have made happened when I interned at Microsoft.
 While developing, we use different dev environment.
 I used Linux and some teammates used windows.
-Because we were developing our prototype, our first verison, we did have very strict code review.
+Because we were developing our prototype, our first verison, we did not have very strict code review.
 I imported a dynamic library into our project, but this library could not be compiled in Window.
 After my teammate merged my codes, they could not compile in their computer.
 I found this problem very quickly, and I rolled back my commit immediately.
 After that I apologized to my teammates and my mentor.
 And I started to find another way to solve that problem.

 Not Reaching Goal or Disobey your word Example: